CDSoft/ypp/README.md

-       --img path            Set the path for generated images --meta path           Set the path for generated meta image files -m char               Set the default macro character (default: '@')
+       --img path            Set the path for generated images --meta path           Set the path for generated meta image files -m char               Set the default macro character (default: '@') -s                    Add a blank line separator between all input files

     For more information, see https://codeberg.org/cdsoft/ypp